 Step 2: Isolate your heating system by shutting off all necessary valves

-Step 3: Connect a hose from one side of heat exchanger to a transfer/submersible pump
+Step 3: Connect a hose from one side of the heat exchanger to a transfer/submersible pump

-Step 4: Connect another small hose from the other side of heat exchanger to a bucket.
+Step 4: Connect another small hose from the other side of the heat exchanger to a bucket.

-Step 5: Fill bucket with vinegar or chemical solution and place pump in bucket.
+Step 5: Fill a bucket with vinegar or chemical solution and place the pump in the bucket.

-Step 6: Connect power to pump and open valves to isolated system only.
+Step 6: Connect power to pump and open valves to the isolated system only.

-Step 7: Start flushing with solution for 15 minutes.
-Stop and rotate hoses to flush other side.
+Step 7: Start flushing with a solution for 15 minutes.
+Stop and rotate hoses to flush another side.

-Step 8: After 15 minutes, drain solution, fill bucket with water and flush for another 15 minutes.
+Step 8: After 15 minutes, drain the solution, fill a bucket with water, and flush for another 15 minutes.

-Step 9: Drain water again and then fill system with water, ensure there are no air pockets.
+Step 9: Drain the water again and then fill the system with water, ensure there are no air pockets.

-Step 10: Open all valves, turn power on and check system operations.
+Step 10: Open all valves, turn the power on and check system operations.